 This is an ESSENTIAL foundation course for every NASUWT Representative.
 Following successful completion of the course, the NASUWT will accredit participants as ‘Workplace Representatives’.

-This two-day course is tailored especially for NASUWT Representatives working in independent schools and academies.
+This two-day course is tailored especially for NASUWT Representatives working in independent schools.
 It equips NASUWT School Representatives with the knowledge and skills needed to carry out the role of trade union representative in these settings.
 This is a perfect opportunity to meet with other colleagues working in similar circumstances and to discuss common problems with a skilled tutor.

-This is an ESSENTIAL foundation course for every NASUWT Representative in an independent setting or academy.
+This is an ESSENTIAL foundation course for every NASUWT Representative in an independent setting.
 Following successful completion of the course, the NASUWT will accredit participants as ‘Workplace Representatives’.

 Representatives (Stage 2): Working Together